livz/livz.github.io/_tips/Debug-kernel-panic.md

 Core file '/PanicDumps/core-xnu-3789.72.11-192.168.136.130-a5001516' (x86_64) was loaded.
 ```

-* As hinted by the warning message, to get access to symbols and lldbmacros, we would also need the kernel from the KDK.
+* As hinted in the warning message, to get access to symbols and lldbmacros, we would also need the kernel from the KDK.

 #### Housekeeping

-* Remove the folder containing the dunps when finished the analysis.
+* Remove the folder containing the dunps when the analysis is done.
 * Disable the dump server:

 ```bash